Rae-ARK/ARKlight/PROGRESS.md

   `arklight.ir.schema.SCHEMA`, the same source of truth every compiler stage already reads from.
 Read-only reflection, no new data format.
 - **`arklight --help`** -- standard CLI usage/help text.

+## Reactive-core vdom staging -- Stage 1: vdom core integration (DONE)

+Separate initiative from `v0.044` below, not a `v0.0XX`-numbered milestone -- it's staged work on the *mechanism* under `State`/`Bind`, tracked as "Stage 1 of 8" in `docs/DESIGN-NOTES.md` ("Reactive-core vdom staging").
+Vendored snabbdom 3.6.4's bare core (`init`, `h`, `vnode`, `htmlDomApi`; none of its optional modules) into the new `arklight/backend/js/vdom.py`, MIT-attributed, and swapped the state runtime's `renderBindings` pass from a raw `el.textContent = ...` assignment to a real vdom `patch()` call.
+Verified with the full existing test suite (unchanged, 260 passed) plus a live jsdom smoke test confirming the same DOM node is reused (no remount) across repeated state updates.
+No page-facing API change; pages without `State(...)` still ship none of the vendored code.

+Chose to vendor only the four core files (`init`/`h`/`vnode`/ `htmldomapi`), not any of snabbdom's optional modules (`attributes`/`class`/`dataset`/`eventlisteners`/`props`/`style`) -- those add capability this stage doesn't need yet (Stage 2, reactive class binding, will want a minimal hand-written class-diff instead of pulling in the whole `classModule`, to keep with the closed-registry discipline the rest of the JS backend already follows).
+Next queued:
+Stage 2 (reactive class binding), then Stages 3-7 (the rest of `v0.044`'s sub-systems, built against this vdom instead of the old textContent pass), then Stage 8 (`localStorage` persistence for `State`).

 ## v0.044 -- JS backend capability expansion: reactive core parity with Vue 3 (PLANNED)